4.17.2010

-Architectural preservation is an important approach to environmental sustainability, with potential ecological and cultural benefits.
-It can reduce wasteful resource consumption and strengthen our ties to great design from the past.
-Because of this, I'm very excited about an upcoming conference on preservation and sustainability at the Cooper-Hewitt.
-It focuses on the role of preservation in green building with a parallel track on Clarence Stein's efforts to develop Garden Cities.
-Workshops and site visits with architects, engineers, planners, developers, researchers, preservationists, and residents of Stein-designed communities will take place from May 21-22.
+Architectural preservation is an important form of environmental sustainability, combining ecological and cultural benefits.
+It reduces wasteful consumption and strengthens our ties with great design from the past.
+So I'm very much looking forward to an upcoming seminar on "green" preservation and the work of Clarence Stein, a remarkable architect, planner, and advocate of garden cities.
+It takes place from May 21-22 at the Cooper-Hewitt, offering workshops and site visits with architects, engineers, planners, developers, researchers, preservationists, and residents of housing communities designed by Stein.

-Clarence Stein was an architect, planner, and tireless advocate of Garden Cities.
-After studying architecture at Columbia University and the École des Beaux-Arts, he worked for Bertram Goodhue for 8 years before starting a firm with Henry Wright in 1919.
-Stein co-founded the Regional Planning Association of America (RPAA) shortly thereafter, working closely with Lewis Mumford, Benton MacKaye, Catherine Bauer Wurster, and Alexander Bing in support of affordable housing, wilderness preservation, and management of urban sprawl.
+Stein's biography spans a fascinating period in urban history, as planners of the early 20th century faced the opportunities and problems associated with modern industrialization.
+After studying architecture at Columbia University and the École des Beaux-Arts, he worked for Bertram Goodhue for eight years before starting a firm with Henry Wright in 1919.
+They later founded the Regional Planning Association of America (RPAA), working closely with Lewis Mumford, Benton MacKaye, Catherine Bauer Wurster, and Alexander Bing in support of affordable housing, wilderness preservation, and management of urban sprawl.

 Sunnyside Gardens in Queens, just after completion in 1924, showing private gardens, shared central green space, playgrounds, tennis courts, and a railway to Manhattan in the distance (upper right).